ianmaclarty/amulet/doc/quickstart.md

 of the rotate node to the current frame time (the time at the beginning of the frame, in seconds) times 4.

+Note that `scene"rotate"` could also be written as `scene("rotate")`.
+The first form takes advantage of some Lua syntactic sugar that allows function parenthesis to be omitted if the argument is a single literal string.

 Since this code is run each frame, it causes the text to spin.

 Here is the complete code listing: